United States Office of Personnel Management: Function

 According to its website, OPM's mission is "recruiting, retaining and honoring a world-class force to serve the American people".
 OPM is partially responsible for maintaining the appearance of independence and neutrality in the administrative law system.
 While technically employees of the agencies they work for, administrative law judges (ALJs) are hired exclusively by OPM, effectively removing any discretionary employment procedures from other agencies.
 OPM uses a rigorous selection process that ranks the top three candidates for each ALJ vacancy and then selects from those candidates, generally giving preference to veterans.

 OPM is also responsible for federal employee retirement applications for FERS and CSRS employees.
 OPM makes decisions on federal employee regular and disability retirement cases.
 OPM also oversees FEHB and FEGLI, federal employees' health insurance and life insurance programs.
 But it does not oversee TSP, which is handled by the Federal Retirement Thrift Investment Board (FRTIB), a separate independent agency.

 OPM also had an innovation team, the Lab at OPM, that worked on complex challenges using human-centered design with federal partners ranging from CDC, VA, and others.
 On April 18, 2025, the entire team was eliminated by DOGE and the Trump agenda.
 The Lab at OPM aimed to understand and listen to people most impacted by government decisions in order to improve government.
+In December 2025, OPM announced the establishment of the United States Tech Force, a cross-government hiring initiative intended to recruit about 1,000 technologists for two-year terms to work on federal technology modernization projects, including AI-related efforts, across multiple agencies.

 At an underground limestone mine in Boyers, Pennsylvania, federal employees' retirements are processed on paper by hand, and the information is stored in file cabinets.
 On average, it takes 61 days to process a retirement.